Getting Things Done (GTD)

 All tasks that involve emailing someone so you can complete them all at once and minimize the time you spend in your email

-Review
+5. Review

 Each week, set aside time to review your lists, organize your tasks, and keep your system running smoothly.
 The review helps you adapt to changes, refocus your attention, identify next actions, and reflect on your workflow.

 To get started, import Todoist’s GTD Weekly Review template into your projects list.
-This template includes all of the steps you’ll need to complete your review each week.
+This template includes all the steps you need to complete your review each week.
 Customize the template by adding sub-tasks or task comments to hold the lists of all your inboxes and your current areas of focus or to track reflections on your week.

 Schedule your weekly review by setting up a recurring date in any task field.
 Simply enter your date in natural language, like “every Sunday at 5pm,” and Todoist will automatically recognize and schedule it when you save the task.

-There's a reason why millions of people around the world swear that Getting Things Done changed their lives.
 While strict GTD isn't for everyone, you're bound to pick up a habit or two that will help you worry less and do more.
-Everyone interested in being less stressed and more productive should try it at least once.
+Everyone interested in having control over work and personal commitments should try it at least once.

 Give it a shot and see which aspects of GTD work for you!